 The translation of the word is: “We reflect on the divine light of the creator who directs our intellect.”

-Historically, people thought of mantras as not just religious instruments, but as a scientific study of the vibration and sound.
-The ancients believed that these mantras were a reflection of universal energies and promoted harmony in the human body and mind.
+The ancients thought these mantras showed universal energies.
+They believed these energies helped create harmony in the body and mind.
 In their philosophical view, they saw mantras as ways to connect the physical and spiritual realms.

 The Spiritual and Cultural Importance of Mantra